Having raised chickens since childhood, finding the best ways to tend to them is a rewarding and sometimes challenging hobby of mine.

 Windows are a critical element inside the chicken house because they will allow for enough light so that your chickens still lay eggs as they should.
-Using windows within the coop not only ensures the chickens maintain a positive attitude over a long time, but tend to also lower your building costs if you are using the proper materials.
+Using windows within the coop not only ensures the chickens maintain a positive attitude over a long time but tends to also lower your building costs if you are using the proper materials.

-It's important that you consider the structural design when thinking about windows, because placing them in the wrong position on the coop might lead to the walls to become less sturdy.
+It's important that you consider the structural design when thinking about windows because placing them in the wrong position on the coop might lead to the walls becoming less sturdy.
 Yet again, having a proper plan to guide you is critical.

 Choose Your Feeders Wisely